-SERP Features: The presence and ranking of a website in search engine result page (SERP) feature, such as featured snippets, knowledge graphs, and local packs.
+SERP Features: The presence and ranking of a website in search engine result page (SERP) features, such as featured snippets, knowledge graphs, and local packs.

 Brand Mentions: The number of times a brand or website is mentioned on the internet, including on other websites and social media platforms.

-Referral Traffic: The number of visitors to a website who arrived from another website or sources, such as a referral link or social media share.
+Referral Traffic: The number of visitors to a website who arrived from another website or source, such as a referral link or social media share.